cooperhammond/irs/README.md

-    -s, --song <song>           Specify song name to download -A, --album <album>         Specify the album name to download -p, --playlist <playlist>   Specify the playlist name to download
+    -s, --song <song>           Specify song name to download -A, --album <album>         Specify the album name to download -p, --playlist <playlist>   Specify the playlist name to download -u, --url <url>             Specify the youtube url to download from

 Examples:
     $ irs --song "Bohemian Rhapsody" --artist "Queen"